Paradise Shelduck (Tadorna variegata)

 The weight is notoriously variable and can only be used as indication!

-- The female Paradise Shelduck usually lays from 7-10 eggs and incubates them for 28-31 days.
+- The female Paradise Shelduck usually lays from 7-10 creamy white eggs and incubates them for 28-31 days.

 - Bird banding:

-- Recommended leg band size for the Paradise Shelduck is 13 mm.The leg band can only be applied on a young shelduck at around 14 days old.
+- Recommended closed leg band ring size for the Paradise Shelduck is 13 mm.The leg band ring can only be applied on a young shelduck at around 14 days old.

 Floating full food for all sea ducks, green ducks, eider ducks and geese, especially in the moulting and breeding phase ideally suited.
 Packed with wholesome raw materials, natural vitamins and trace elements, this performance food with a protein content of 30% forms the basis for lifelong vitality.